 While the source of every data point is not clear, the end result is a collection of data that provides detailed information about Americans based on where they live, what they buy, how much they spend, how long their commute is, and their opinions on a range of topics.
 Some of the data sets, grouped by census tracts or zip codes, stop just short of being personally identifiable, while still describing virtually every aspect of the economic behavior of cohorts that can be as small as dozens of people.

-On February 3, an UpGuard analyst downloaded the contents of an Amazon S3 bucket, identified potentially sensitive information, and determined that the files likely came from Tetrad.
+On February 3, an UpGuard analyst downloaded the contents of an Amazon S3 bucket, identified potentially sensitive data, and determined that the files likely came from Tetrad.
 The analyst sent a notification email to Tetrad the same day.
 On February 5, the analyst followed up with a phone call, during which he spoke to a person and provided contact information.
 A second phone call was made to Tetrad on February 7, which resulted in an employee at Tetrad with knowledge of their S3 storage calling back that day to confirm the information and his intent to secure the data.
 When the bucket was still not secured, the UpGuard analyst called Tetrad again on February 10.
 On that call the parties were able to identify the configuration which had caused the data to be public and Tetrad was able to remove public access.

 The contents of the bucket analyzed by UpGuard totaled 747 gigabytes on initial download, with 678 GB of those files stored in .zip and .tar formats that expand when decompressed.
 About half of the 747 GB were in a directory named "clientfiles."
 This directory contained what appeared to be data provided to and from Tetrad clients.
 Data those clients collected about their end consumers– customers, patients, workers– went to Tetrad, which could then be joined with Tetrad’s data to understand more about the characteristics of those consumers or the likely customer base in proximity to future planned construction.